 How does Merck secure personal information?

-Merck will take reasonable steps to protect personal information as it is transmitted from your computer to our online resources and servers, as well as to protect personal information in its possession from unauthorized access, disclosure, alteration or destruction.
+Merck will take reasonable steps to protect personal information, according to its sensitivity, as it is collected and transmitted between your computer or device and our online resources and servers, as well as to protect personal information in its possession from unauthorized access, disclosure, alteration or destruction.
 It is your personal responsibility to secure your own copies of your passwords and related access codes for our online resources.

 How does Merck protect the privacy of children?

 In general, Merck Web sites are not directed at children and most of the online services that we offer are designed for individuals who are 18 years of age or older.
 Where requests for information about a medication are permitted by law, individuals requesting information about a medication that is indicated for use in children must be 18 years of age or older.